sarojvrc/Blog-Backups/cl7zurfp006q6ewnv1f7xhv3h.md

 truffle migrate
 ```

-If all goes well, you can see the following output as below.
+If all goes well, you can see the following output below.

 ```
 Compiling your contracts...